Washington Crown Center: History

-In August 2016, PREIT sold the Mall for $20 million.
+In August 2016, PREIT sold the mall to Kohan Retail Investment Group for $20 million.
 It was reported that the occupancy had dropped to 87.4% before the sale and had represented a drop in performance.
-Macy’s and Gander Mountain closed in 2017.
+Macy's and Gander Mountain closed in 2017.
 Gander Mountain would be replaced by Rural King in March 2018.
 The Bon-Ton closed all locations by August 2018.
 On August 31, 2019, it was announced that Sears would be closing this location a part of a plan to close 92 stores nationwide.
 The store closed on December 15, 2019.
 This was the last remaining Sears store in western Pennsylvania (not counting Sears Hometown and Outlet Stores).

 On October 3, 2020, Hollywood Theaters announced it would be closing all of their locations permanently due to the COVID-19 pandemic.
 Ross Dress for Less closed on January 19, 2021.
-This left Rural King, Marshalls, Ulta Beauty, and Jo-Ann Stores as the mall's only anchor stores.
-However, Ulta Beauty moved to a nearby shopping center in April 2021.
-M@C Discount, an online auctioneer reselling returned merchandise from mainstream retailers, operates from a portion of the former Macy's location as of December 2021.
+This left Rural King, and Marshalls as the only anchor stores.
+Ulta Beauty moved to a nearby shopping center in April 2021.
+Mac Discount, an online auctioneer reselling returned merchandise from mainstream retailers, has been operating from a portion of the former Macy's location as of December 2021.

+A new car dealership, Crown Chrysler, Dodge, Jeep, & Ram, would take the majority of the former Sears lot in June 2023.
+Ollie's Bargain Outlet would open inside the former Ross Dress for Less on October 18, 2023.

+As of June 2025, an industrial company was in talks to purchase the mall.
+In September 2025, PREP Funds, based in Cleveland, and Los Angeles-based Industrial Realty Group have acquired the mall in North Franklin Township, Washington County, according to an announcement.
+It will be renamed Franklin Crossroads Park and undergo a $40 million transformation into a mixed-use site with a retail center on the eastern side of the property and a business park on the west.

+As of September 2025, demolition of the movie theater and Bon-Ton department store is planned.
+The car dealership, Rural King, Ollie's, and Mac Discount are among those staying, but Marshalls will be moving to another location.